 Water Quality Monitoring

-Clean Lakes Alliance’s citizen monitoring program officially launched its fifth year in 2017.
-In a few short years, our program has grown tremendously.
-No other organization monitors so many sites on the Yahara chain of lakes.
-More than 70 near-shore areas on all five Madison-area lakes are monitored by trained citizen scientists.
+Clean Lakes Alliance’s citizen monitoring program officially launched back in 2012.
+In a few short years, our program has grown tremendously and our trained volunteers now monitor 79 near-shore and 7 off-shore sites on all five Madison-area lakes.

-These volunteers gather data on water clarity and temperature, make visual observations on beach conditions, and identify potentially harmful blue-green algal blooms.
-Moreover, this information is made readily available to the public in real-time at lakeforecast.org.
+Our near-shore volunteers gather data on water clarity and temperature, make visual observations on beach conditions, and identify potentially harmful blue-green algal blooms.
+This information is made readily available to the public in real-time at lakeforecast.org.
 By visiting this easy-to-use mobile-ready website, you can see which beach or lake access point is closest, and which have the best conditions both currently and over time.

-Clean Lakes Alliance citizen monitors also take weekly measurements of Secchi depth (a way of measuring water clarity), and water temperature and dissolved oxygen profiles at the deep points of all five lakes.
-This complements similar monitoring done by organizations like WDNR’s Citizen Lake Monitoring Network and the Long-Term Ecological Research Network, and will allow us to compare water clarity in the middle of the lake with clarity closer to shore.
+Clean Lakes Alliance citizen monitors also take weekly measurements of water clarity, water temperature, and dissolved oxygen profiles at the deep points of all five lakes.
+These efforts complements monitoring done by other groups and will allow us to compare water clarity in the middle of the lake with clarity closer to shore.

 Are you ready to take action on behalf of our lakes?
 Ever wonder about water quality conditions and trends off your own pier or at your favorite beach?
-If yes, don’t pass up this opportunity!
 A limited number of openings are available for those who want to join this popular and highly successful near-shore monitoring program.
-You will:

 - Take on the role of a lake scientist